 Each year the Molodist team forms an international jury which works according to the regulations for international film festivals by FIAPF and the rules and regulations of the KIFF Molodist.

 The International Jury considers only films in the Competition program and awards the festival's main prizes:

 THE GRAND PRIX FOR THE BEST COMPETITION FILM

-The winner of the Grand Prix gets a monetary reward of 10 000 USD, the statuette "The Scythian Deer", which is a symbol of the festival and a diploma of the jury.
+The winner of the Grand Prix gets a monetary reward of 10 000 USD, the statuette "The Scythian Deer" which is a symbol of the festival, and a jury diploma.

 The FIPRESCI Prize is awarded at international film festivals or at film festivals of particular importance.
 The General Assembly decides at which festivals FIPRESCI juries are to be established, and also decides which kind of films or which sections of the festivals are to be included for the jury.

 Juries should not have less than three members nor more than nine members.
 They all have to be from different countries.

 Ecumenical Jury is nominated by Ecumenical Cinema Organization Interfilm and World Catholic Association for Communication SIGNIS.

 It is composed of 3 members, from different countries and cultures, who may be film journalists, critics, theologians, researchers or teachers.